twinleaf/tic-tools/README.md

 ## Prerequisites

 [libtio](https://github.com/twinleaf/libtio) is an included submodule.
 Be sure to run `git submodule update --init` after cloning this repository.
-The tools compile and run with no dependencies on standard POSIX systems:
+The tools compile and run on standard POSIX systems.
+To get a build environment use:

-  - Linux
+  - Linux and WSL (Ubuntu): `apt install build-essential`
-  - macOS
+  - macOS: `xcode-select --install`
-  - Windows subsystem for linux

 ## Installation